CharliPosner/aid_telerehab/README.md

 This is a fork of an existing DepthAI-BlazePose Github repository, which can be found [here](https://github.com/geaxgx/depthai_blazepose).

-To use the pre-trained ResNet-50 network in this pipeline, the TensorFlow model had to be converted to a BLOB file.
-We used an online Blob Converter tool to do this.
+To run the pre-trained ResNet-50 network on the OAK-D's VPU, the TensorFlow model had to be converted to a BLOB file.
+We used the Luxonis Blob Converter tool to do this, which can be found [here](https://blobconverter.luxonis.com/).

-To run our work, convert your saved `.h5` model to a `.blob` file, and place the converted model in the `models` directory.
+To recreate our work, convert your TensorFlow SavedModel to a BLOB file, and place the converted model in the `models` directory.
+We have included our final BLOB model `telerehab_sh8.blob` in this folder, which was compiled with 8 shaves.

 These are the scripts that we have edited, which differ from those in the original implementation:
-- `BlazeposeDepthaiEdge_WorkingPipeline.py`: a pipeline for running BlazePose on-device.
+- `BlazeposeDepthaiEdge_telerehab.py`: a pipeline for running BlazePose on-device.
 We added functionality to collect pose data in a 90-frame buffer, convert this data into RGB images, and input the images to our pre-trained ResNet network.
-- `template_manager_script_withRehab.py`: a script for managing the inputs and outputs of the OAK-D and host systems.
+- `template_manager_script_telerehab.py`: a script for managing the inputs and outputs of the OAK-D and host systems.
 We appended the exercise and rating outputs to a dictionary of data sent to the host computer, enabling the display of this information to the subject.
+- `telerehab_demo.py`: found in the `examples` directory.
+This demo will track the user's pose using BlazePose, and output predictions of their exercise and performance rating on the screen every 90 frames (4-5 seconds).
-- `main_test.py`: found in the `examples` directory.
-This is the Python file used for data collection.
-The system instructs the subject on which exercise to perform at a time, and saves the results of data collection in a `.csv` file.
+- `telerehab_evaluation.py`: found in the `examples` directory.
+This was the Python file used for data collection for the Results and Discussion section of the thesis and paper.
+The system instructs the subject on which exercise to perform at a time, and saves the pose tracking data in a `.csv` file.